 3. Warm Earth Tones & Nature-Inspired Palettes

 Gone are the sterile greys and whites.
-Warm earth tones grace the American home in 2025.
-Think terracotta, sagey green, plaster pinks, rich browns, and soft beiges.
+Warm earth tones grace the American home in 2026.
+Think terracotta, sage green, plaster pinks, rich browns, and soft beiges.
 These shades create peaceful, inviting spaces that beautifully combine with natural stone, wood, or linens.

 Color Pairing Ideas: